aws-amplify/docs/docs/fragments/lib/js.md

-**Amplify JavaScript**
+## Amplify JavaScript
 The Amplify JavaScript libraries are supported for different web and mobile frameworks including React, React Native, Angular, Ionic, and Vue.
-It is recommended you first complete the [Getting Started](../../start/start.md) guide for Amplify JavaScript.
+It is recommended that you first complete the [Getting Started](../../start/start.md) guide for Amplify JavaScript.

-What next ?
-Here are some things to add to your app:
+What's next?
+Here are some things you can add to your app:

 - [Authentication](../../lib/auth/overview.md)
 - [DataStore](../../lib/datastore/intro.md)